fhendrikx/solo86/README.md

 However, the top half of the address space (0x80000->FFFFF) is broken into 8 x 64kB pages.
 These can be mapped to ROM or an external peripheral.

+## Building Solo86

+## What tools do I need to build Solo86?

+You'll need to install the following:
+- make
+- nasm
+- perl

+### Building

+Load the environment for building:

+    source env.sh

+Then build the system:

+    make

+The final binaries will be in out/ along with Intel Hex Files.